 - Bad capacitor

-While checking your ceiling fan for slow speed, if there is no issue with the fan blades (no wobbling or shaking in the fan) and the bearings work properly, there’s definitely a problem with the capacitor motor.
-You should replace the motor with the new one having similar fan rating.
+While checking your ceiling fan for slow speed, if there is no issue with the fan blades (no wobbling or shaking in the fan) and the bearings work properly, there’s may be a problem with the motor.
+If you replace the motor, be sure to do so with one having similar fan rating.

 5 Steps to Increase Your Ceiling Fan’s Speed